 - Keeping the car in a secured garage.

-- Keeping the car in a secured facility.
+- Keeping the car at a secured facility.

 The majority of insurance providers let you alter your coverage whenever you would like.
-This implies that, if your car qualifies, you can store it or add or remove coverage choices at any time throughout the term, all at the insurer’s expense.
+Therefore, if your car qualifies, you can store it, and add or remove coverage choices at any time throughout the term.
+All at the insurer’s expense.